-Each year the risk function interacts with Senior Management and the heads of all departments as part of the Own Solvency Needs (OSN) assessment.
-This assessment encourages department heads to identify all significant risks to which their area is exposed including emerging and evolving risks.
-These risks are documented as part of the ORSA Report.
+The risks captured on the Risk Register are reviewed as part of the Own Solvency Needs (OSN) assessment to determine whether the risk is adequately covered by the Standard Formula, or whether an additional provision is required.
 Stress testing and scenario analysis, used as part of the ORSA process, are also used as risk management tools.
-The ALGL Board reviews and approves the ORSA report annually.
+The Board reviews and approves the ORSA report annually.